hellocym/Japanglish/README.md

 # Japanglish
- Pronounce English in Japanese way
+## Pronounce English in Japanese way

-## Convert English words to Romaji based on some simple rules
+The project converts English words to Romaji based on some simple rules